Forex Market: Indian rupee gains against US dollar - East Coast Daily English

-In the forex market the domestic currency Indian rupee has gained against the US dollar in the early hours of trading.
-As per the market experts the easing crude oil prices and positive opening in the global markets supported the upward rally of the Indian rupee.
+In the forex market the domestic currency, Indian rupee has appreciated against the US dollar.
+As per the market experts the easing tension between China and US has supported the climb of Indian rupee.
+The positive opening of global share market and sustained foreign fund inflows also supported the upward rally of Indian rupee.

-At the Interbank Foreign Exchange the Indian rupee opened at 71.25 and then rallied upwards and settled at 71.14 registering a gain of 7 paise.

 Post Your Comments